-With so much at stake, the cost of a mattress that will increase the quality of sleep seems well worth the money.
-In fact, a mattress that costs $1,000 and lasts seven years will cost about 40 cents per night — a small price to pay for a good health and well-being.
+With the prospect of so many benefits, the cost of a mattress that will increase your quality of sleep seems well worth the money.
+In fact, a mattress that costs $1,000 and lasts seven years will wind up costing about 40 cents per night.

 And while new mattresses will not overcome all sleep challenges seniors face, they can help alleviate some common issues that keep older people from getting the sleep they need.